PeterCheche/Coffee-sales-Dashboard-with-Excel/README.md

 ## Features

-### Answers To Quesstions
+### Answers Questions
-- Who are the top 10 customers.
+- Who are the top 10 customers?
-- Which country demands our coffee the most
+- Which country demands our coffee the most?
-- Which coffee is the most demanded.
+- Which coffee is the most demanded?
-- What is the trend of each coffee demand over time.
+- What is the trend of each coffee demand over time?

 ### Interactive Features
 - Timeline